Skip to content

 Bladder

+Proper bladder health is important to urinary tract function.
 The bladder is located in the pelvis between the pelvic bones.
 The bladder is a hollow, muscular, balloon-shaped organ that serves as the storage pouch for urine.
 The bladder expands as it fills with urine.
 Although a person does not control kidney function, a person does control when the bladder empties.
 Bladder emptying is known as urination.
 The bladder stores urine until the person finds an appropriate time and place to urinate.

-Calcium oxalate crystals and the bladder
+Calcium oxalate crystals in urine and bladder health

 The typical human bladder acts as a reservoir and reaches its capacity between 16 to 24 ounces of urine, but the urge to urinate comes when the bladder is about one-quarter full.
 How often a person needs to urinate will depend on how quickly the kidneys produce the urine that fills the bladder.
 The muscles of the bladder wall remain relaxed while the bladder fills with urine.
 As the bladder fills to capacity, signals are sent to the brain informing a person that they will need to urinate sometime soon.